cristianrz/sawk/sawk.1.md

 # DESCRIPTION

-Wraps some gawk(1) functions and a linker into an interface makeawk slightly easier to work with.
+Wraps some gawk(1) functions and a linker to make POSIX awk slightly easier to work with.

 sawk's name comes from "slightly better awk" and it came to live from the frustration from trying to work with POSIX awk.
 It adds some of the features of systems programming languages without making it unportable as its main purpose is to transpile to POSIX awk.

 ## Linking

-sawk allows linking libraries to sawk programs by using the traditional _#include "file"_ directory. sawk will look for the file and include that file's code in the main file at the position where the include directive was found.
+sawk allows linking libraries to sawk programs by using the traditional
+#include "file" directive. sawk will look for the file and include that file's
+code in the main file at the position where the include directive was found.

 ## Linting